Thank You for your gift to jelf, Your donation helps shape the future of Jewish students in need.

 Spencer W.

 Because of JELF, Spencer was able to be more involved in both his university and fraternity, and have time to do the important climate change research that he was passionate about.
-Since graduating with a double major in economics and environmental studies, Spencer has been working as a strategy consultant in an environmental practice.
-He plans on going back to school for a master’s degree and will apply to JELF for funding once again.
-As he put it, “Honestly, I can’t thank JELF enough.”
+Since graduating with a double major in economics and environmental studies, Spencer decided to pursue his law degree at Harvard, and as he put it, “Honestly, I can’t thank JELF enough.”

 -